J. California Cooper was born 10 November 1931, and died 20 September 2014

 - That’s what life is, a matter of choices.
 You get the test in life before you learn the lesson.
 In fact, for most of my characters, I take them from the hardest place to show people how they might get out.

-Joan Cooper was an American playwright and author.
+J. California Cooper, born Joan Cooper, was an American playwright and author.
 She wrote 17 plays and was the winner of Black Playwright of the Year in 1978.
 Her first collection, A Piece of Mine: Stories, won an American Book Award.

 Source for Image